subugoe/operandi/ExampleWorkflows/Nextflow/README.md

 As a result, two output files named `multiplied_1.txt` and `multiplied_2.txt` are created inside the `output` directory.

 ### Notes
-- The workflow expects the availability of an `output` folder and do not create one in case it is missing.
+- The workflow expects the availability of an `output` folder and does not create one in case it is missing.
 - After the workflow executes, a `work` directory is created by default.
-That directory holds the work space of all processes created during the workflow execution
+That directory holds the workspace of all processes created during the workflow execution
 - Each execution has also its own log files (`.nextflow.log.*`)
 - The cache and history are stored under the `.nextflow` directory.
 - Make sure to clear the cache and the output files to avoid potential bugs during the testing/learning process.
-This could also be done automatically be using either a `beforeScript` or `afterScript` directives inside the processes (check workflow2 for more information about such directives).
+This could also be done automatically by using either a `beforeScript` or `afterScript` directives inside the processes (check workflow2 for more information about such directives).
 - To execute the workflow use `nextflow run flow_name.nf` in the terminal (e.g. `nextflow run multuplier_process_dsl.nf`)

 ## workflow2
-Inside this folder there is a `complex_workflow.nf` file that represents a complex workflow execution.
+Inside this folder, there is a `complex_workflow.nf` file that represents a complex workflow execution.
 The aim of it is to demonstrate some main Nextflow functionalities.

-The idea behind the workflow is to create a random integer by running a bash script and write it to a file inside the execution environment of each process.
+The idea behind the workflow is to create a random integer by running a bash script and writing it to a file inside the execution environment of each process.
 The file names are assigned dynamically based on the channel input integer the processes receive.
 In total, there are 6 processes (3 for `basic_flow1` and 3 for `basic_flow2`).
 The `print_input1` and `print_input2` are there to observe the results easily.